f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-ce-multicloud/MCN-with-SMG/xc-console-demo-guide.rst

     v.
 From Networking menu, select inside subnet created in above step vi.
 Optionally, in another tab check the VPC firewall rules and make sure nodeport range [30000-32767] are open in VPC firewall rules vii.
-Complete the configurations and create cluster xiii.
+Complete the configurations and create cluster viii.
 In GCP portal, open cloud shell and connect to above created cluster ix.
 Open a file with name product.yaml and paste contents of /shared/booksinfo/mcn-bookinfo/product_page.yaml
-    x.
-Update HostAliases to your GCP node private IP and Run "kubectl apply -f product.yaml”
+    x. **NOTE: Update HostAliases to your GCP node private IP and Run "kubectl apply -f product.yaml”**

     .. figure:: assets/product-hostaliases.JPG